Alqua/projet-analyse-Ncov/ANALYSIS/LDA/README.md

 contains an html version of LDA2.ipynb

 ## jieba_lists
 Contains files to cut words and removing stopwords.
-First `UserWords.txt` is used as an argument to jieba in order to give a cutting priority to certain words. `stopwords.txt` is then using with a function I created to remove stopwords
+First `UserWords.txt` is used as an argument to jieba in order to give a cutting priority to certain words. `stopwords.txt` is then used with a function I created to remove stopwords